AbduMalekBenIssa/abdumalekbenissa/README.md

 ## Hello there 👋

 I'm Abdu, a Computer Science student at the University of Calgary.
-I build things that solve real problems - whether that's automating tasks, creating productivity tools, or building apps that make life easier.
+I'm interested in software development and cybersecurity.

 ### Contact Me

-If you'd like to get in touch, feel free to reach out.
-I'm always happy to chat about projects or collaborate on new ideas.
+Feel free to reach out if you want to talk about projects or collaborate.

 ### Languages